Skip to content

 who had just called for them.

-– And to say it again: vanity is an atavism.
+– And to say it again: vanity is a regression.

 Beyond Good and Evil by Friedrich Nietzsche (1886), Part IX, Aphorism #261

 I care about the opinions of others.
-And I care particularly, attending to the perceptions of a circle of individuals that circumstance and personality, — an auto-select sphere of friends… We have a common interest in art, for music, for writing, for history and for rumination on the ill-defined topics of philosophy.
+And I care particularly about perceptions of a certain circle of individuals.
+By circumstance and chance and personality, I benefit from an auto-select sphere of friends.
+We have common interest in art, for music, for writing, for history and for rumination on the ill-defined topics of philosophy.
 One mentions from time to time, a daring confession of angst, – fear of failure that taking the measure of one’s own life remains unfinished… When mention is made of this point, what is there to say in response?
-Not one damn thing…
+Not one damn thing… Among us we understand.

 Nietzsche paints us with bold strokes: good opinions or bad opinions transposed into suffering or pleasure.
 Always submitting.
 This reflex, ancient knee-jerk submissive response suggests my need of others is “a given”, anthropological bedrock which has endured so far.